-To add a class, students can fill out an Enrollment Change Request to add a class after the deadline.
-The Enrollment Change Request form can be found under the Late Drop/Add Requests section of the Graduate Policies, Procedures and Forms webpage and can be emailed to the Program Advisor at EMSL@asu.edu.
+To add a class after the deadline, students can fill out an Enrollment Change Request.
+The Enrollment Change Request form can be found under the Late Drop/Add Requests section of the Graduate Policies, Procedures and Forms webpage and can be emailed to the Program Advisor at OnlineMSL@asu.edu.